 Landscape & Performance between Lockdowns - 2020/21

-- an undiscriminating and relentless force that works within all things, embracing all matter without judgement.
+relentless force working within all things without judgement.

 Courage and subtlety are futile.